Code-Institute-Submissions/molacuizine/README.md

 ### Spice index

 Certain dishes which could be prepared to have different levels of spice were given a spice index selector.
-This would permit the user to select a spice index according to their preference which and would then be taken into consideration when the menu was prepared.
+This would permit the user to select a spice index according to their preference.
+This would then be taken into consideration when the menu was prepared.
 The levels were mild, medium and hot.

 ![Spice index](static/doc/spice-index.png)